 Applications, together with the required annual certifications, must be delivered to the Benefits Department in Human Resources by January 31st each year.
 Payment will be made within 30 days of January 31st, as an additional lump sum payment via the normal paycheck distribution method.

+Paid Family Leave

+Effective January 1, 2021, the University will provide all of its faculty working in New York with paid leave benefits and job protection in accordance with the New York State Paid Family Leave Benefits Law.
+This coverage is provided to faculty by the University through an insurance carrier.
+The University will take payroll deductions from all faculty for this coverage.
+The coverage, including eligibility, waiver, and restrictions is more fully described in Human Resources Policy Number 509.

 ARTICLE 16